2lenet/OAuthClientBundle/README.md

             redirect_route: login_check
 ```

 Add this to `.env` and complete.
-Domain should end with a slash.
+Domain is the *server* domain.
+It should end with a slash.

 ```
 ###> OAuth ###